frederic-perez/AmE-dictionary/data/idioms.md

 __B-boy__ It’s short for “Bronx boy,” and it refers to someone who is streetwise, tough, and cool.
 In Ellroy’s novels, it’s often used to describe characters who are involved in criminal activity or are part of the underworld.
 __B-girl__ _n_ A woman who is employed by a bar to encourage customers to spend money freely.
 Oh, boy, we’re really getting into the 1940s slang now!
 A “B-girl“ was a type of female hustler who would hang out in bars and nightclubs, often working for the bar owners or managers.
 __B-Team__
+__baby blues__ __1__ A usually brief period of sadness, anxiety, and mood swings experienced by a large percentage of women after giving birth. _When I had the baby blues after having my first child, I would find myself crying without knowing why._ __2__ Blue eyes, especially those that are light blue. _I just had to ask for Sean’s number after I got a glimpse of his baby blues—I’d never seen such striking eyes before!_
 __baby boomer__
 __baby step__ :two::hammer:
 __baby__ __2__ A jocular term of endearment for one’s friend. _C’mon, baby, help me load these boxes into the truck._